juanfcreyes/ionic-components/README.md

 # Ionic-components
-An app with litle examples of ionic components
-An app developed with ionic CLI 5.2.7 and Angular 8.1.3
+An app with litle examples of ionic components.
+This app was developed with ionic CLI 5.2.7 and Angular 8.1.3

 ## Getting Started